ukaea/multiparser/CONTRIBUTING.md

 ## :ballot_box_with_check: Quality and Styling

+### Linting and Formatting

 This repository uses the `ruff` code formatter and linting to ensure consistency in styling.
 It is recommended that `ruff` be executed prior to committing changes either directly or by setting up git hooks via pre-commit.

+### Security

+The security check tool [_Bandit_](https://bandit.readthedocs.io/en/latest/) is executed within the continuous integration pipeline to check for the presence of any common security issues within the Python code.

+### Testing and Coverage

+_Multiparser_ contains a dedicated suite of tests created using [Pytest](https://docs.pytest.org/) for checking functionality and behaviour.
+The repository aims for a test coverage of > 90%.

+## Documentation

+To ensure functions, methods and classes are documented appropriately _Multiparser_ follows the Numpy docstring convention.
+The tool [_Interrogate_](https://pypi.org/project/interrogate/) is used to check docstring coverage.

 ## :arrow_right: Creating a Pull Request